Scaranman/Portfolio-Site/content/en/home/experience.md

     date_start: '2021-06-01'
     date_end: '2021-12-17'
     description: |2-
-      UX Design
-      - Worked within a continuous delivery environment on an agile team of designers and developers.
-      - Collaboratively engaged with stakeholders from project management, engineering, security, and UX to deliver features and functionality for an all-in-one cloud-managed security solution called Elements.
-      - Led the design process from start to finish for a new guest access feature for Elements.
-Collaborated to negotiate functional requirements and visualized deliverables for presentations and communications with stakeholders.
+      - Led end-to-end design process for a new guest access feature, Elements; maintained and evolved the design system, ensuring completeness by adding missing components and optimizing existing ones.
-      - Pitched and ideated a new lockdown feature using rapid prototypes, and designs to facilitate conversations among product management and stakeholders.

-      Research
-      - Wrote testing script, created designs, and conducted AB testing for a video security solution.
-Utilized ProtoPie for its deep interaction capabilities and published results to confluence.
+      - Conducted user interviews, created designs, and performed AB testing for a video security solution, resulting in actionable insights and improved user experience.
+      - Utilized ProtoPie for its deep interaction capabilities and published results to confluence.
-      - Wrote script and conducted user interviews for internal use.
-Published results to confluence, presented them to stakeholders, and provided next steps.

-      Component Library
-      - Migrated component library from Sketch to Figma.
+      - Transformed 100+ component library by migrating from Sketch to Figma, enhancing usability and consistency for designers within a dynamic design system.
-      - Maintained and evolved design system in Figma by adding missing components and recreating existing components in a way that’s more consistent and usable to designers.
-      - Created dark mode variations of design system components.
+      - Created dark mode variations of design system components, enhancing visual options for user experience.

   - title: Front-end Development Intern
     company: Tamago DB K.K.
     company_url: 'https://www.tamago-db.com/'